-Once a Purchase Order is completed, it's now onto the process of ensuring it is received successfully by your Vendor.
+Once a Purchase Order is completed, it's now time to send it to your Vendor.

 This will be automatically populated with the emails attached to the Vendor, but additional email addresses can be added by typing them within the field.
 It's important to note that you will need to hit the space bar to finish adding each additional email address.